pawannitt-26/Inova_Tech/Fluentify_docs/README.md

 # Fluentify Docs

-Docasaurus repo for docs for LingQ
+Docasaurus repo for docs for Fluentify

 ## Installation